 Jumping up every five minutes to hunt down sharp pencils, paper, scissors, calculator, or a new ink cartridge eats up time and breaks concentration.
 Store school and office supplies in a handy drawer, basket, shelf, or tray and don’t allow them to be moved to other parts of the house.

 4. Make the work area conducive to studying.

-Your teen’s bed is not such a place.
-His body will identify the bed with sleeping, and his productivity will fade as he is overtaken by the temptation to nap.
+Though it works for many students, their bed isn’t necessarily the best place.
+Your teen’s body may identify the bed with sleeping, and productivity will fade as she is overtaken by the temptation to nap.